 An example of an uncontrolled variable would be the ambient temperature or humidity in the factory.
 Even if your factory has air conditioning and dehumidifiers, they might not keep temperature or humidity constant over time.

 Now, if they kept enough data (temperature and humidity readings over a long period of time), they might be able to factor in these data for your production process as temperature and humidity may affect the outcome of the manufacturing process.
-But this would require an understanding of statistics, which is usually pretty weak in Chinese manufacturing organizations.
+But this would require an understanding of statistics, which is usually pretty weak in manufacturing organizations outside of tier-1 automotive suppliers.

 Other uncontrolled variable inputs could include some of the following: